holgerschurig/holgerschurig.github.io/content/en/zephyr-fixing-lsp-issues.md

 ## What is LSP? {#what-is-lsp}

-[LSP](https://en.wikipedia.org/wiki/Language_Server_Protocol) stands for "Language Server Protocol", a JSON based protocol where a tool <br/>
+[LSP](https://en.wikipedia.org/wiki/Language_Server_Protocol) stands for "Language Server Protocol", a JSON-based protocol that allows <br/>
-(e.g. a compiler) can tell an editor about language specific things **while** <br/>
-editing, i.E. without an extra compilation step.
-It's also used for completion <br/>
-of variable / function / method / type names in the editor.
-Or for <br/>
-cross-references.
-As a real compiler looks at the code, it's quite precise.
-It <br/>
+tools to communicate with editors about language-specific information while <br/>
-can achive much more insight into the code than using only parsing (e.g. <br/>
+editing.
+This provides more precise insight into the code than just parsing, and <br/>
-directly in the editor). <br/>
+enables features like completion of variable/function/method/type names, <br/>
+cross-references, and other advanced functionalities.
+LSP is widely used in <br/>
+modern software development workflows. <br/>

 ## Enable LSP {#enable-lsp}

 Out of the box, Zephyr doesn't support LSP, but it's easy enough to add.
 When <br/>
-configuring for a board, you only need to ask CMake to create a compilation database: <br/>
+configuring for a board, you only need to ask CMake to create a compilation <br/>
+database. <br/>

 ```text { linenos=true, anchorlinenos=true, lineanchors=org-coderef--83b8fb }
 west build \